kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 ## PodSecurityPolicy

-To control which sysctls can be set in pods, specify either the `forbiddenSysctls` and `allowedUnsafeSysctls` fields in the PodSecurityPolicy.
+To control which sysctls can be set in pods, specify the `forbiddenSysctls` and/or `allowedUnsafeSysctls` fields in the PodSecurityPolicy.

 By default, all safe sysctls in the whitelist are allowed.